 Since I was a teenager I have been collecting old post cards and other antique images of Native people from the Northeast.
 They’re an incredible window into a time gone by.
 Some postcards were produced and sold by Native people themselves.
 Occasionally old cards are found that feature a Native person with a stack of them in hand that they were likely selling to tourists visiting one of the many vacation destinations in the Northeast where Native people could be found selling their baskets.

 There are many Native basket makers today who are continuing what is one of the oldest, and most viable traditional arts practiced by the Wabanaki, and following in the footsteps of their ancestors.
 Producing baskets for resale dates back to at least the 1700s when the making and selling of baskets became an important means of survival for Native people.
 Usually made from ash splints, some of the earliest examples were strictly utilitarian.
 By the mid-nineteenth century, so-called “fancy baskets” with interesting shapes and weaves and often dyed in bright colors were produced, and the images that follow is just a small sampling from my collection.
-All of these images are from the late nineteenth and early twentieth centuries and most feature Wabanaki (Penobscot, Passamaquoddy, Maliseet, Mi’kmaq and Abenaki) basketmakers.
+Most of these images are from the late nineteenth and early twentieth centuries and most feature Wabanaki (Penobscot, Passamaquoddy, Maliseet, Mi’kmaq and Abenaki) basketmakers.

 Figure 3 – Real Photo postcard of Chief Poolaw and his wife Lucy inside the Teepee basket store, showing a wide variety of the fancy baskets they offered for sale.